Koustubh2111/autorisk-AI/README.md

 # AutoRiskAI

-AutoRiskAI is a simulation project designed to replicate the responsibilities of an AI Engineer and Data Scientist working within a regulated banking environment.
-The system automates and supports risk, audit, and compliance workflows leveraging Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), classical Machine Learning (ML) models, secure APIs, and MLOps best practices.
+AutoRiskAI is a simulation project that automates and supports risk, audit, and compliance workflows leveraging Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), classical Machine Learning (ML) models, secure APIs, and MLOps best practices.
 Emphasis is placed on privacy, explainability, reproducibility, and on-premise development.